 Levodopa and carbidopa-levodopa combination products may cause a false-positive reaction for

 urinary ketone bodies when a test tape is used for determination of ketonuria.
 This reaction will

 not be altered by boiling the urine specimen.
 False-negative tests may result with the use of

 Caution should be exercised when the following drugs are administered concomitantly with Lodosyn (Carbidopa) given with levodopa or carbidopa-levodopa combination products.

-For patients receiving monoamine oxidase inhibitors, see CONTRAINDICATIONS.
+For patients receiving monoamine oxidase inhibitors (Type A or B), see CONTRAINDICATIONS.
 Concomitant therapy with selegiline and carbidopa-levodopa may be associated with severe orthostatic hypotension not attributable to carbidopa-levodopa alone (see CONTRAINDICATIONS).

 There have been rare reports of adverse reactions, including hypertension and dyskinesia, resulting from the concomitant use of tricyclic antidepressants and carbidopa-levodopa preparations.

 Dopamine D2 receptor antagonists (e.g., phenothiazines, butyrophenones, risperidone) and isoniazid may reduce the therapeutic effects of levodopa.
 In addition, the beneficial effects of levodopa in Parkinson's disease have been reported to be reversed by phenytoin and papaverine.
 Patients taking these drugs with Lodosyn and levodopa or carbidopa-levodopa combination products should be carefully observed for loss of therapeutic response.